camchardukian/camchardukian-Daily-Coding-Journal/4:2020/2020-04-24-DailyCoding.md

-# Thursday April 23rd 2020 Daily Coding Journal
+# Friday April 24th 2020 Daily Coding Journal

 22:06 -- This morning at about 10am I realized that during discussions with my coworkers I had repeatedly said Firebase Firestone instead of Firebase Firestore.
 Oh well, you live and you learn hahaha ;)